 This was a “Blair Witch Project” moment.
 Let me remind you that this cottage was very, very remote, a mile from the nearest road and the night was as black as tar.
 It was a ghost, believe me it was a ghost.
 Do you remember my story about the bat and how if they fly into a house it is because they are haunted and the ghost lets them in?

 All was fine until about one o’clock in the morning when I had a tapping noise that woke me up.
 I heard footsteps downstairs and thought one of the children must be walking about so I went to investigate.
 In the corridor I heard soft and measured footsteps in front of me, the voice said “Grandad” and as I followed into the black treacle darkness I said, “who’s there, who’s there?” but when I checked the bedrooms Sally and all of the children were all still fast asleep, very fast asleep.
-As I turned to leave something cold brushed past me like a floating whisper and touched me on the cheek.
+As I turned to leave something cold brushed past me like a floating whisper and touched me gently on the cheek.

 I was scared, very scared!
 I put all of the downstairs lights on and fled back to bed, closed the children’s bedroom door, closed our bedroom door (as though that would make a difference) and pulled the duvet up under my chin and listened while the footsteps and the bumping noises continued.
 I felt sure that my hair would turn grey overnight.
 Kim didn’t stir.
+Sally and the children didn’t wake.

 This has happened to me before.
 Once in a remote Posada in Santillana del Mar in Spain we were left alone for the night, there was no one else there and we both heard something walk along the corridor outside our room and stop for a moment outside of our door.
+Two nights running.
 Even Kim agrees with that ghost story.

 Let me tell you as well that on every one of the next few nights I woke in the early hours and never once did I hear another noise in that house and I never felt the cold spot again.

 Also in the morning the owner of the cottage came to see us and we asked the question about the haunting.
-Very quickly she denied it and said that we were being silly but we all thought that she was just a little too quick to make the denial.
+Very quickly she denied it and said that we were being silly but we all thought that she was just a little too hasty to make the denial.

 Have you ever stayed in a haunted house or seen a ghost?